tpwres/teczki-polskiego-wrestlingu/content/w/rick-baxxter.md

 country = ["DE"]
 +++

-Rick Baxxter is a german wrestler best known for his time in [Maniac Zone Wrestling](@/o/mzw.md) from 2014 to 2020.
+Rick Baxxter is a German wrestler best known for his time in [Maniac Zone Wrestling](@/o/mzw.md) from 2014 to 2020.

 ## Basic info